erdc/air-water-vv/README.rst

 - Carefully document the context parameters and other parts of the code
 - Create a test to check that the case runs without errors
 - Create test to check that results compare well with some reference results (e.g. experiments)
+- Include the path of the test script in .travis.yaml file
 - Push the branch to the remote repository
 - Make a pull request, preferebly by recommending a reviewer
 - The reviewer will ensure that all steps above have been followed